8.2 KiB

 MODES

-Mode consists of the bits Lxxx WWNN.
+Mode consists of the bits Lxxx WWNN

-The N bits correspond to note type:
+bits correspond to note type:

 0x00 (xxxx xx00) standard note (uses ADSR, extends with silence)